mm80843/T3.5/docs/Benef/PBN__Benef_277.md

 ## Articles mentionning this Benefit

 * [SARS-CoV-2 RNA detection of hospital isolation wards hygiene monitoring during the Coronavirus Disease 2019 outbreak in a Chinese hospital](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_55.md)

+## Name of the Benefit

+Preprocessing disinfection of sewage prevents the transmission of SARS-CoV-2 through sewage, reducing the risk of contamination